Market DataLast updated: March 2026

 EBITDA Multiples DACH 2026

-Current EBITDA valuation multiples for SMEs in Germany, Austria and Switzerland across 20 industries by size class (Micro, Small, Mid Cap).
+Current EBITDA valuation multiples for Mittelstand companies in Germany, Austria and Switzerland across 20 industries by size class (Micro, Small, Mid Cap).
 Updated regularly based on transaction data.

 20